Scytl: European Union

 In 2014, a consortium created by Scytl and TNS opinion provided real-time electoral projections and results consolidation and dissemination across the 28 EU Member States for the European Parliament Elections held on May 22–25, 2014.
-The consortium collected and processed election results from all Member States providing a multi-lingual website in 24 official languages for the publication and dissemination of the European parliament election results.
+The consortium collected and processed election results from all Member States providing a multi-lingual website in 24 official languages for the publication and dissemination of the European Parliament election results.

 Malta

-Scytl and idox provide the Maltese "eCount" electronic vote counting system that is to be used beginning in 2019.
+Scytl and Idox, provide the Maltese "eCount" electronic vote counting system, used first in 2019.

 Norway

 Scytl deployed electronic voting in Norway in 2011 in partnership with the government.
 A flaw in their cryptography was discovered in 2013, and 0.75% of all voters managed to vote twice in 2013, once online and once in a polling station.

-In 2014 Norway abandoned Scytl's Internet Voting project, due to security failures, lack of increase in turnout, and high costs.
+In 2014, Norway abandoned Scytl's Internet Voting project, due to security failures, lack of increase in turnout, and high costs.

-Russia

-By autumn 2012, Scytl had partnered with Yopolis, a company started by Maxim Nogotkov as the first online participation platform in the Russian Federation.
-Scytl was to provide security verifying integrity of Yopolis municipal voting.
-Pere Valles attended the launch event in Moscow while serving as CEO of the company, prior to being chairman of the board of directors in April 2018.

 Spain

-Scytl partnered with Tecnocom to provide results consolidation and publication technology in the 2015 Spanish General elections.
+Scytl partnered with Technocom to provide results consolidation and publication technology in the 2015 Spanish General elections.
 In May 2019, Scytl will partner with Vector ITC to consolidate and publish the preliminary results of the municipal and European elections in Spain.